-The very foundation of prioritization and scheduling in Clarity is a task stage.
+The very foundation of prioritization and scheduling in Clarity is the concept of task stages.
 Stages serve as the primary indicator of priority for all tasks in the backlog.
-All other prioritization methods serve only as input towards determining what stage a task should have and where should the task be placed within a stage.
+All other prioritization methods serve as input that allows to determine what stage a task should have and where should the task be placed within a stage.

-Clarity is designed this way because of two reasons - as a general rule, prioritization in time comes naturally to everyone; and priority of work items always tend to increase as time passes and delivery deadlines approach.
+Clarity is designed this way because of two reasons - as a general rule, prioritization in time comes naturally to most people; and priority of work items often (but not always) tend to increase as time progresses.

-Besides stages, several prioritization methodologies can be used to prioritize tasks.
-You can choose one best suited to the needs of your work environment or you can use either one of two standard methodologies defined by Clarity - a high-level methodology called Rank and a low-level methodology called CaPRICE.
+In addition to stages, there are many prioritization methodologies can be used to prioritize tasks.
+You can choose one best suited to the needs of your work environment, or you can use either one of two standard methodologies defined by Clarity - a high-level methodology called Rank, or a low-level methodology called CaPRICE.

-Rank is a high level priority usually defined by Team leader based on input of the Stakeholders and direct know-how.
+Rank is a high level priority usually managed by the Team leader based on input of the stakeholders, and the team, on a task-by-task basis.
 This is the recommended approach to be used when dealing with product backlogs sized below 5-10 thousand tasks.

-A relatively large projects should use CaPRICE.
-This methodology comes at a cost of overhead and is only worth it for relatively large project backlogs - more than 5-10 thousand tasks.
+Relatively large projects should consider using CaPRICE instead.
+CaPRICE methodology comes at a cost of overhead and is only worth it for really large project backlogs - more than 5-10 thousand tasks.